 The situation led to the creation earlier this year of the Fishermen’s Welfare Alliance, a coalition of industry bodies and other associated organisations, including the Fishermen’s Mission and the Apostleship of the Sea.
 I hope that the Minister has received and is considering the alliance’s submission about a new scheme.
 It is not in essence a new scheme: we seek the resurrection—or re-creation—of a limited concession that operated successfully between 2010 and 2012.
 Other such concessions exist, and the Minister will be aware of the recently renewed one for boats working in support of offshore renewable energy developments.
 Such schemes can be, and often are, drawn carefully for a specific purpose.

 The outline of the concession scheme that is sought is one that guarantees conditions, safety and crew welfare that are compliant with UK legal standards.
 It would place limits on the duration of contracts of nine months and introduce cooling-off periods to prevent long-term continuous engagements.
 It would include the facility to transfer employment to another operator to encourage high standards and transparency, with regular contact with the maritime charities, such as the Mission and the Apostleship, to ensure the wellbeing and fair treatment of the crews that are employed.
-It would seek suitable assessments to ensure that only qualified and experienced crew from outside the EEA are engaged.
-There will be criminal records checks, reporting obligations on arrival and departure within service events.
-Such a scheme would require operators to sign up to an agreed code of practice governed by an organisation, possibly like the Fishermen’s Welfare Alliance, in whom the Home Office could have trust.
+It would seek suitable assessments to ensure that only qualified and experienced crew from outside the EEA were engaged.
+There would be criminal records checks, reporting obligations on arrival and departure within service events.
+Such a scheme would require operators to sign up to an agreed code of practice governed by an organisation, possibly like the Fishermen’s Welfare Alliance, in which the Home Office could have trust.
 Incorporated into that code of practice, there would be—

 Motion lapsed (Standing Order No. 9(3)),